Here’s my step-by-step guide on how to find the best editor for you and your manuscript.

 - If your content is specialist, you may be more comfortable with an editor who has some knowledge of the subject matter.

 - Do they work in your regional variation of English?
-Does your manuscript include some highly localised content that requires a certain understanding of geographical knowledge or idioms, for example?
+Does your manuscript include some highly localised content that requires a certain understanding of geographical knowledge or vernacular, for example?

 - How many passes are included?
 How much subsequent feedback or communication is available?
 Do they have terms and conditions that you can see in advance?

 It’s a big decision and it’s important that you make the right one, so take your time.
 And out of courtesy, please let those you’ve contacted know if you decide to go with someone else.
-Good luck!
+Best of luck!

 Found this page useful?
 Why not share it!